SnappsiSnappes/BingGPT-free-ai-assistant-windows-/README.md

 - Run the script
 - Say "bing" or "gpt" to wake the bot.
 - Say a prompt to receive a response.
-# Functionality
-The bot uses the Bing and GPT-3.5-turbo APIs to respond to user prompts.
-The bot is initialized with a recognizer object and wake word variables.
-When the bot hears the wake word, it waits for the user to say a prompt.
-The prompt is then passed to the appropriate API, and the response is synthesized into speech and played back to the user.